Alaska school district buys hotel for student housing

 ANCHORAGE, Alaska (AP) — A rural Alaska school district has purchased a former hotel to allow students to take classes in the state’s largest city.

-The Anchorage Daily News reported Sunday that the Lower Yukon School District paid $2.7 million in February for the former Long House Alaskan Hotel in Anchorage.
+The Lower Yukon School District paid $2.7 million in February for the former Long House Alaskan Hotel in Anchorage, the Anchorage Daily News reported Sunday.

 Officials say the partnership with the Anchorage School District will allow junior and senior high school students from 10 villages to stay and study for nine weeks at a time.